Deinara/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

 2. ESPHome configuration
 ------------------------
 Since there is only one RGBW light to configure the .yaml file is fairly straightforward.
-Alternatively, you could configure each channel as a separate light of course.
+Alternatively, you could configure each channel as a separate light if desired.
-I prefer to use the ``color_interlock`` config option along with the configuration below, but it is not required.
+I prefer to use the ``color_interlock`` config option along with the configuration below.

 2.1 Example configuration
 *************************